 Thou Shalt Keep Up With Design Trends

-Make friends with hipsters and use them for their feedback!
+Make friends and use them for their feedback!

-In 2018, it may be considered unfashionable to use drop shadows.
-I want to be careful to say that drop shadows work great in some contexts.
-There are two places where I see drop shadows the most by beginner designers.
-1) In web design, many people are using themes that were created outside of an industry on which the web designer is applying said theme.
+The current year is 2018, and what was once fashionable in web design may be the next red carpet blunder tomorrow.
+For instance, take drop shadows.
+I want to be careful when counseling that drop shadows work great in some contexts.
 I recently spoke to a woman who was creating a site for a flower arrangement competition.
 The site was covered with drop shadows.
-Drop shadows say the project has depth, but they also make the project seem heavier.
-On a smaller screen, a drop shadow can seem a bit noisy because it’s difficult to quickly identify a drop shadow with your eyes.
-I tend to see drop shadows working decently in construction and manufacturing business based sites, and I think it works in this context, for many reasons.
-Bezeled fonts are also considered by many to not be ‘cool’.
+Drop shadows convey the project has depth, but they also make the project seem heavier.
+On a smaller screen, a drop shadow can seem noisy because it is difficult to quickly visually process a drop shadow.

 8th Web Design Commandment:

 Consider using a distinct and consistent color palette across all mediums.
 I recommend using fewer colors rather than more.
 Colorful design is great, but if you are relatively new to web design, there is a good possibility you could harm yourself more than help.
 Like with font choices, minimalism is more achievable for a beginner.

 Thou Shalt Spend Time in a Discovery Phase